FelixOnline/v2/content/articles/2016-5-6-imperial-a-cappella-group-wins-world-championships.md

 On their victory, chair Will, said that “trying to get the trophy back on the flight home was nightmare”.

-After qualifying for the international competition after winning the semi\-finals that were hosted here at Imperial, the Techtonics attempted to crowdfund their flights.
+After qualifying for the international competition after winning the semi-finals that were hosted here at Imperial, the Techtonics attempted to crowdfund their flights.

 They were somewhat successful, raising £565 of the £6000 they needed for flights.
 They also used profits from sales of their album to raise the money.